ThinkRedstone/Campaign/setting/Acorghas.rst

 :ref:`Ains Wind, the Swordswoman` is currently in charge in the city.
 Her objective is obviously to get Abbadon's True Blade.

+:ref:`Bell Trueflame` is visiting the city, attached to Ains, but she does not include him in her operations, despite his protests.
+She thinks he is young an inexperienced.

+Bell is also recognized by Elas due to his relation with :ref:`Lilina Trueflame`, which his master tried to summon.

 Inns and Taverns
 ----------------